liborty/TokenCrypt/README.md

 `sudo apt-get install lzma`

 `zstd` an alternative compression, selected with `-z` option to `ncrpt`.
 It needs to be installed with:
-`sudo apt-get install zstd`.
+`sudo apt-get install zstd`

 `dcrpt` issues a warning if any of the utilities are not installed.
 It is probably best to install them all.
 There is not much difference between lzma and zstd but they both have their fans. `lzma` appears to have slightly better compression rate and `zstd` is slightly faster and more controllable.
-Of course, to unpack/decrypt archives on a new machine, it must have the  compression/decompression utility installed, too.
+Of course, to unpack/decrypt archives on a new machine, it must have the same compression/decompression utility installed, too.

 ## Usage